Chimoney/chimoney-community-projects/README.md

 For more resources and information, visit our [website](https://chimoney.io/) and [documentation](https://chimoney.readme.io/reference/introduction).

-We can't wait to see your contributions to Chimoney!
+We can't wait to see your contributions to Chimoney Community Projects!

 Happy coding! 🚀